Sarah-Bue/budget-buddy/README.md

 ### General

-- A loading screen message provides users with feedback when switching between menus or accessing the Google Sheet.
+- A loading screen message provides users with feedback when switching between menus or accessing Google Sheets.
 - A typing effect was added to input requests, error messages, and menu overviews (but not the individual menu items) to simulate human interaction and enhance engagement and readability.
 - When switching between menus or between expense views, the screen is cleared to provide users with a cleaner display and improve readability and focus.
-- A menu header at the top of the terminal provides the user with guidance on which menu they are currently in.
+- A menu header at the top of the terminal provides users with guidance on which menu they are currently in.
 - Status and error messages are displayed in different colors to draw attention.

 ### Program Start and Main Menu